-A task alert is a notification about a recently posted task you may be interested in doing.
-We match you to these tasks via keywords you’ve set up in your Airtasker account.
+A task alert is a notification about a recently posted task we think you’d be interested in doing.
+We match you to these tasks via your past behavior or keywords you’ve set up in your Airtasker account.

 See below for information on:

 - How do I set up my task alerts?

 - How do I optimize my task alerts?

 - How do I avoid receiving task alerts for tasks I'm not interested in?